bane9/AES-Ecnrypted-Volatile-Communication/README.md

                         Path to the image that will be transmitted --use-retransmission USE_RETRANSMISSION
                         Use retransmission on packet failure.
-If set to false, the missing packets will be padded with zero's --update-cipher-on-packet-drop UPDATE_CIPHER_ON_PACKET_DROP
+If set to false, the missing packets will be padded with zero's --update-cipher-on-packet-drop, --no-update-cipher-on-packet-drop
-                        Enable or disable the receiver updating it's cipher with zero's when a dropped packet is detected --aes-bit-length {128,256}
+                        Enable or disable the receiver updating it's cipher with zero's when a dropped packet is detected (default: True)
+  --aes-bit-length {128,256}
                         AES bit length
+  --aes-alg {ecb,cbc,cfb,ofb,ctr,gcm}
-  --aes-alg AES_ALG     AES algorithm to test
+                        AES algorithm to test.
+This argument can be provided multiple times.
 ```